corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Meshes with the primitive-conquering style of Necrophages
     * Because the Zdremites are lithoids, it is useful for avoiding farming districts being generated on their homeworld
     * Helps Necrophage AIs more fairly set up their starter primitives, should the ESA or any other necrophage be randomly selected to spawn
-* [Special Leadership Privileges for Battle Thralls and Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) will allow you to use Battle Thralls as military leaders if you so choose; he role-play for the Zdremites is that of "honored protectors" so this allows them to serve in (military) leadership roles
+* [Special Leadership Privileges for Battle Thralls & Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) will allow you to use Battle Thralls as military leaders if you so choose; he role-play for the Zdremites is that of "honored protectors" so this allows them to serve in (military) leadership roles

 ## Known Issues